BryanJacobs/FIDO2Applet/docs/FAQ.md

 So set a PIN, and unplug your card when you're not using it.

+Fourthly, implementing credProtect by storing a different value for every credential is a royal pain: it would require the key's generated credential IDs to be longer than the minimum 64 bytes.
+Rather than do that, this implementation just rejects the creation of high-credProtect credentials while a PIN is unset.

+So, again, set a PIN.

 Finally, the CTAP2.0 and CTAP2.1 standards are actually mutually incompatible.
 When a getAssertion call is made with an `allowList` given, CTAP2.0 says that the authenticator should iterate through assertions generated with the matching